-We have reviewed the mortgage asset and substitute collateral information as of March 31, 2021.
-We have analyzed the mortgage loan-by-loan data from the issuer and applied stresses commensurate with a 'AAA' rating scenario to estimate the WAFF and WALS.
-The cover pool primarily comprises Danish residential and commercial mortgages (89.2%), public housing loans (5.7%), and substitute assets and cash (5.1%).
-Most of the mortgage assets (99.0%) pay based on a fixed rate.
+We have reviewed the mortgage asset and substitute collateral information as of March 31, 2023.
+We have analyzed the mortgage loan-by-loan data from the issuer and applied stresses commensurate with a 'AAA' rating scenario to estimate the WAFF and the WALS.
+The cover pool primarily comprises Danish residential and commercial mortgages (87.1%), public housing loans (7.0%), and substitute assets and cash (5.9%).
+Most of the mortgage assets (99.5%) pay a fixed interest rate.